exercism/blog/posts/coding-intentionally-in-bash-grains.md

 bc <<< 'ibase=16;FFFFFFFFFFFFFFFF'
 ```

 `bc` is a command-line calculator.
-You can pass it strings of arithmetic and it will evaluate them, even for very large integers and floating point numbers.
+You can pass it strings of arithmetic, and it will evaluate them, even for very large integers and floating point numbers.
 There are other ways to do calculations without using `bc` in Bash, but, for the sake of simplicity, we'll be looking at how intent can be communicated—or not—while using `bc`.

 This solution works because the whole exercise revolves around powers of two — and where there are powers of two, there's binary, and where there is binary, there's hexadecimal[^2]!

 It is a clever solution, but what is the code telling us?
 That hexadecimal is important here?
 That the problem fundamentally revolves around 16?
-After re-reading the problem statement, it's pretty clear that neither of those are the case.
+After re-reading the problem statement, it's pretty clear that neither of those is the case.
 The student and I brainstormed some ideas for how to more clearly communicate intent.
 Here are a few things we came up with:

 ### First option: binary